Partial profiles of quasi-complete graphs: Counting homomorphisms to quasi-complete graphs

 Finally, recall that each homomorphism with exactly $k$ pairs of adjacent vertices being mapped to the adjacent vertices $A$ and $B$ corresponds to a sequence of lower vertices

-with $i\sb{j}-i\sb{j-1}\neq 2$ for $j=2, \dots , k$.
-Then each gap nested between two clusters corresponds to a $j$ such that $i\sb{j}-i\sb{j-1} > 2$ for some $j=2, \dots , k$.
+with $i\sb{j}-i\sb{j-1}\neq 2$ for $j=2, \ldots , k$.
+Then each gap nested between two clusters corresponds to a $j$ such that $i\sb{j}-i\sb{j-1} > 2$ for some $j=2, \ldots , k$.
 The $p\sb{l}(m)$ polynomial corresponding to this gap has $l = i\sb{j} - i\sb{j-1} - 2$.

 Notwithstanding, the gaps may not be nested between two consecutive clusters.
 Consider the case $i\sb{k}<n-2$.
 There will be a gap of $n-2-i\sb{k}$ vertices with a cluster to its left but no cluster to its right.
-For this particular gap the counting of possibilities is yielded by $q\sb{n-2-i\sb{k}}(m)$, where $q\sb{l}(m)$ are the polynomials introduced in Definition \ref{def:piqi}.
+For this particular gap, the counting of possibilities is yielded by $q\sb{n-2-i\sb{k}}(m)$, where the $q\sb{l}(m)$'s are the polynomials introduced in Definition \ref{def:piqi}.
 In fact, the attribution of possibilities to the vertices of this gap is the same as for the other gaps, except for the last vertex of this gap, vertex $n-1$.
-Since there is no cluster next to this vertex, then the possibilities attributed to it are either $m-1$ if the preceding vertex has had a $0$ assignment, or $m-2$ if the preceding vertex has had a $1$ assignment.
+Since there is no cluster next to this vertex, then the possibilities attributed to it are either $m-1$, if the preceding vertex has had a $0$ assignment, or $m-2$, if the preceding vertex has had a $1$ assignment.
 An analogous situation occurs for $i\sb{1}>0$.
+In this case, the counting of the possibilities is yielded by $q_{i_1}(m)$.
 In the expression for $s\sb{n, m}\sp{k}$ below, we single out the instances where these latter gaps occur.

-Then
+Then,

 since in this $k=n-1$ situation there is only one cluster (which involves all the vertices of the path $P\sb{n}$) and there is no gap.
-For $1\leq k \leq n-2$
+For $1\leq k \leq n-2$,

-and the $p\sb{i}$ and $q\sb{i}$ polynomials were introduced in Definition \ref{def:piqi}.
+and the $p\sb{i}$'s and $q\sb{i}$'s are the polynomials introduced in Definition \ref{def:piqi}.
 A $2$ right before a $p$ polynomial stands for the two possibilities for the cluster right before (or right after) the gap the $p$ polynomial stands for.
 The $\frac{1}{2}$ in the first summand above and the $2$ factor before the last summand above stand for corrections to these enumerations of gaps when, respectively, each gap is nested between two consecutive clusters, and when there are exactly two gaps which are not nested between two consecutive clusters.

 This completes the proof.